Frequently Asked Questions

 The game is crashing!
 I have an old device and it’s slow!

 The game may be crashing due to memory pressure on your device.
 We're working on improving the memory pressure issues in future updates.
 In the meantime, you can try the following steps that have worked well for others:

 Turn off the page flip animation setting in the options.

 Turn off the environment backgrounds and/or character portraits in the options.

 Turn off the animated foil effects in the options.

 Can I sync achievements and variants across devices?

 Achievements are automatically synced based on the platform & game service you’re using.
 Your Game Center achievements will sync between your iOS devices, your Steam achievements will sync between your computers, and so on.
-Variant unlocks are tied to the achievements so they will automatically be unlocked on your other devices when you start the game and it detects the achievements.
+Variant unlocks are tied to the achievements so they will be unlocked on your other devices when you start the game and it detects the achievements.
 On Steam & Android the sync between variants & achievements happens automatically.
 On iOS, open the Options menu, select Gameplay, then Sync Variants & Achievements to perform the sync.

 Can I sync save games and my Weekly One-Shot covers across devices?